 With this in mind, the curatorial staff is investigating the hole indicated below to see if the key originally hung from it.
 This configuration makes sense because a 360-degree view of the key would better fill the case.

-We also sampled the interior of the case and found that the modern bright white paint was the third coating.
+They also sampled the interior of the case and found that the modern bright white paint was the third coating.
 The original color was cream.
-Our furniture conservator will apply an isolating layer to the painted surface inside the case and then paint the interior with a hand-ground paint similar to the original.
+Mount Vernon's furniture conservator will apply an isolating layer to the painted surface inside the case and then paint the interior with a hand-ground paint similar to the original.
 The purpose of the isolating layer is to make the conservator’s work fully reversible.
 If someone wanted to remove his work in the future, it could easily be done.